Optimizing wheel loader performance -- an end-to-end approach: Introduction

 This paper investigates methods for solving the wheel loader end-to-end optimization problem and analyzes the obtained solutions.
 The research questions include what characterizes the optimal action sequence, how sensitive the results are to the initial pile state and planning horizon, what the computational demands are, and the feasibility of practical use of the method.
+The idea is that the methods could be implemented in site management systems with high-precision monitoring of equipment and the 3D topography, sending coordinated work plans to the individual machines.

 We use a look-ahead tree search approach illustrated in Fig.~\ref{fig:overview}.
-Future action candidates for the foreseen future states are identified recursively.
-The action candidates are evaluated, using the data-driven models developed in previous research \cite{aoshima2023predictor}, to compute their respective performance and expand into further action candidates under the new states.
-This approach is, reportedly, similar to how experienced operators intuitively plan their work, but we expect a computerized model and search algorithms can make more accurate predictions and plan over longer horizons.
-An overview of the end-to-end optimization using a look-ahead tree search is illustrated in Fig.~\ref{fig:overview}.
-To understand the importance of the look-ahead search, we examined the effect of using different planning horizons and different objectives.
+Future action candidates for the foreseen future states are identified recursively, offline.
+The action candidates are evaluated, using data-driven models developed in previous research \cite{aoshima2023predictor}, to compute their respective performance and expand into further action candidates under the new states.
+The method should apply to any kind of world model with the same prediction capabilities.
+This approach is, reportedly, similar to how experienced operators intuitively plan their work, but we expect that a computerized model and search algorithms can make more accurate predictions and plan over longer horizons.
+To understand the importance of the look-ahead search, we examined the effect of using different planning horizons and objectives.

 The wheel loader is assumed to have a high-level planner and a low-level control system, which work as the hierarchical architecture described in refs. \cite{lever2001} and \cite{wang2021}.
-The high-level planner selects a subtask action, such as bucket-filling, dumping, or V-cycle transportation, according to the current state of the machine and the work site.
+The high-level planner selects a subtask action, such as bucket filling, dumping, or V-shaped transportation, according to the current state of the machine and the work site.
 A low-level controller performs the subtasks given a motion plan and control parameters.
 For bucket filling, the machine is equipped with a type of admittance controller \cite{Dobson2017}.
 Our controller takes four action parameters that determine how reactive the boom and bucket actuation is in response to the momentaneous dig force \cite{aoshima2023predictor}.
 The performance of a loading cycle is measured in terms of mass, time, and work, with contributions from each subtask.

 We test the effect of the look-ahead tree search by considering a wheel loader tasked with performing 15 sequential loading cycles.
 The resulting performance and computational cost are compared with that obtained with a greedy search and a nominal strategy.